-According to Mark, correlation is vital for getting insights from a particular CVE about what findings are correlated with it.
+As co-host Mark will tell you, correlation is vital for getting insights from a particular CVE about what findings are correlated with it.
 For example, if you encounter a CVE with a high base score that the threat intelligence tool is informing you is a critical CVE to address, then you can look at the correlated findings to obtain an optimized use case.

 However, there is a context associated with a finding associated with a particular CVE, like the severity reported by the threat intelligence tool.
-For example, you might get a critical from Snyk but is it a critical threat for your AppSec process?
+For example, you might get a critical from Snyk, but is it a critical threat for your AppSec process?
 You need to be able to normalize severity across tools so that everyone on the team is on the same page regarding threat severity.

 It is also important to consider the additional pieces of metadata involved regarding the tools and techniques, alongside the context, like the application or sub-application module associated with a particular finding.
-For example, if it’s a high availability, high-impact confidentiality asset, you’d need to protect it more than a backend data science application.
+For example, if it’s a high availability, high-impact confidentiality asset, you’d need to protect it more than a back-end data science application.

 Your prioritization plan should be smart to understand these differences.
-With ArmorCode, we strive to accommodate all these different variables with our finding score, aggregating things together to give you a nuanced score on an individual finding level, that along with the correlation insights can help you prioritize vulnerabilities effectively.
+With ArmorCode, we accommodate all these different variables with our finding score, aggregating things together to give you a nuanced score on an individual finding level, that along with the correlation insights can help you prioritize vulnerabilities effectively.

 Approaching prioritization from a RiskOps perspective

 Contextually speaking, if there is an internet-facing asset like infrastructure or application, it could be weighted differently because it’s facing the internet.
 But what if it’s a lighthouse box being used for threat analysis research?
 Now, even if it’s not facing the internet, it’s still a critical asset that needs to be prioritized.
 So, now you’d want to keep track of any notifications related to that asset as it’s contextually relevant and important for you.